uPhyca/robota/README.md

 robota-engine
 ----

-robota-engine is a reference implementation of bot-engine.
+robota-engine is a library of bot-engine. the library provides onMessageReceived() method which delived parsed Intent to Bot and TextMessage objects.
 The following example is a echo program, extends EngineBase which is the base class to build your bot engine.

 ```Java
 public class EchoEngine extends EngineBase {